khalid-hussain/shaheen/chap10.md

 gone wrong – a disastrous interpretation – Please leave this place for God's sake."

-Despite being upset Badr Bin Mughira forced a smile on his face and said, "There is no danger here.
+Despite being upset Badr bin Mughira forced a smile on his face and said, "There is no danger here.
 I think you are unaware that I came here on your father's invitation."

 "I know.
 Angela has told me everything.
 You have become victim to a dangerous conspiracy.
 There is still time.
 For God's sake, hurry up!"

-Badr Bin Mughira said, "Isn't Abu Abdullah in the upper chamber at this time?"
+Badr bin Mughira said, "Isn't Abu Abdullah in the upper chamber at this time?"

 "All this is a lie.
 I have heard everything standing by the door of the adjacent room.
 Even if the door was not locked, I would have put my life at